The gateway is deployed in the Azure Cloud environment to monitor and manage your resources.

 - From the Resource groups screen, click +Add.

-- Provide the Resource group name, select the required Resource group location, and click Create.
+- Enter the Resource group name, select the required Resource group location, and click Create.

 - Verify that the Resource Group was created.